Tun4ydin/Eye-Tracking-INCOMPLETE-/README.md

 -When the calibration screen closes you are free to do whatever.
 When you press q in the recording tab the program will close.
 # Important
 -This program is made to be run on a macbook m4 pro 14''. as of now if your processor can not handle it or your screen size is different the program will not work as intended to
--The eye tracking process as of now is incomplate. even if you do the processess above while having correct equipment the eye tracking will not be accurate and lazy.
+-The eye tracking process as of now is incomplete. even if you do the processess above while having correct equipment the eye tracking will not be accurate and lazy.